What is a Credential Stuffing Attack?

-Credential Stuffing is a cyberattack where a hacker accesses the personal identifiable information (PII) of users, such as usernames and passwords, and then attempts to access other systems with those credentials.
+A Credential Stuffing Attack is a cyberattack where a hacker accesses the personal identifiable information (PII) of users, such as usernames and passwords, and then attempts to access other systems with those credentials.
 The ideology around credential stuffing is that users will use the same password and user ID across multiple platforms.
-With the technology landscape advancing on almost a daily basis, these attacks are continuously becoming more sophisticated, making them more difficult to detect.
+With the technology landscape advancing on almost a daily basis, these attacks are continuously becoming more sophisticated – making detection, investigation, and credential stuffing mitigation difficult.

 As hackers become increasingly seasoned, their methods are getting more challenging to detect and mitigate.
 Even inexperienced hackers are able to incorporate low priced third-party software to assist them in their hack.
 According to Figure 1, the method of credential stuffing depends highly on the attacker’s skill level.

 Figure 1: The method of credential stuffing depends on the attacker’s skill level.
 Source: Shape Security